 Furniture and appliance removal and replacement

 Furniture moving is often charged per room, or per hour, appliance moving is often charged per appliance.
 If anything with gas or water lines need to be moved, you will often need someone qualified to unhook them and hook them back up.
-Most installers offer this service, except for the water and gas lines.
+Most installers offer this service, except for the water and gas lines, which can require separate licensing.

 Baseboard removal and replacement